shift7-ch/katta-docs/docs/architecture/vault-creation.md

 * In Katta Web, the temporary S3 credentials are sent to Katta Server, which calls S3 to create the corresponding bucket on the user's behalf.
 This is necessary because a browser cannot create a bucket and use it right away (CORS restrictions).
 The Desktop Client is not bound by CORS and creates the bucket itself, without involving Katta Server.
-* Finally, Katta Desktop then uploads the `vault.uvf` with the access configuration, and the vault members are synced to Keycloak.
+* Finally, the `vault.uvf` is uploaded with the access configuration, and the vault members are synced to Keycloak.

 :::info[Why does Katta Server create the bucket for Katta Web in STS Storage Access Mode?]